illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 Each rule depends on a set of other rules and files.
 It is important to note that each dependency is either the name of another rule or the name of a file on disk or BOTH.
 A rule can be run if and only if all of rules that it depends on have been satisfied and none of them have failed (See what determines a failed rule in Running Commands).

-Note that rules which do not descend from build targets, or rules whose ancestors possess descendents that form cycles, *should never be run*.
+Note that rules which do not descend from any build targets, or whose only ancestors otherwise possess descendents that form cycles, should never be run.

 `parmake` must satisfy all of the rules needed to build the specified targets correctly and as quickly as possible.
 To ensure that rules are executed correctly, a rule can only be run once it's dependencies are satisfied.
-Because we want maximum runtime performance, we need to be running a rule on each worker thread, if possible.
-Threads should not stay idle when there are jobsthat can be executed.
+Because we want maximum runtime performance, you need to be running a rule on each worker thread, if possible.
+Threads should not stay idle when there are jobs that can be executed.

 When a rule is ready to be satisfied, we must determine if we actually need to run the rule's commands.
 We run its commands if and only if at least one of the following is true: